UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/NVIDIA_Containers.md

 module load singularity-env
 ```

-Once we've done that, we can download the container's files and build them into the usable container:
+Once you've done that, you can download the container's files and build them into the usable container:

 ```
 singularity build ${NAMD_TAG}.sif docker://nvcr.io/hpc/namd:${NAMD_TAG}